Mical155/L2_2022_U13_Mitchell/Documentation/Design/Storyboards.md

 ## Footer Section

-In the footer section I have included only a little bit of website information because customers may not be interested and it would be best to have it at the bottom where the customers would unlikely look, I also have a seperate web page for that.
+In the footer section I have included only a little bit of website information because customers may not be interested and it would be best to have it at the bottom where the customers would unlikely look, I also have a seperate web page for that (about us page).
 I have also included a button hyperlink that says read reviews which will take the user to a seperate web page that contains a group of reviews that may convince them that the website is reliable and helpful.
 Like other shopping websites I included some copyright information because it helps to warn users about copyright laws but I placed it at the bottom of the home page because like the website information, customers may not be interested.
 Also a contact us option is there which will include the following social media; instagram, snapchat, discord and facebook.

 ## Sizes and measurements

-Starting off with the banner and nav bar, they will both have the same width which will be 100% because I want them to go across the whole way on the web page which is very common with other websites, their height will be different however and the banners height will be vh and the nav bars will be vh, the banner will be taller because it would probably contain more content than the nav bar.
+Starting off with the banner and nav bar, they will both have the same width which will be 100% because I want them to go across the whole way on the web page which is very common with other websites, their height will be different however and the banners height will be 30vh and the nav bars will be approxiamtely 15vh because it will be given a default height, the banner will be taller because it would probably contain more content than the nav bar.
 There will be no gap inbetween the banner and nav bar, they will be completely connected.

-The slide show will be fairly big with a width of 80% and a height of vh.
+The slide show will be fairly big with a width of 50% and a height of 70vh.
 This is because of the slide shows purpose and that is to showcase the best selling products so it would be ideal to have it stand out.

-The images underneath the slide show will be contained in cards so with text which describes the product so the width of the images will be % and the height will be vh so that all of the content within the cards can fit perfectly.
-The width of the cards will be % and the height will be vh because there will be three of them that will be in a row with about {} between them, so these sizes allow them to fit in the web page.
+The images underneath the slide show will be contained in cards so with text which describes the product so the width of the images will be 100% and will be given a default height so that all of the content within the cards can fit perfectly.
+The width of the cards will be 300px and the height will also have a default, like the cards, some of the websites content will be measured in pixels just because I may want to be more precise.

-The entire footer section will have a width of % and a height of vh.
-The size given to the footer section is large enough to hold a decent amount of content such as the website information, read reviews button and any contact us hyperlinks.
-The box that contains the contact hyperlinks will be the same size of the read reviews button with a width of % and a height of vh.
+The entire footer section will have a width of 100% and a height of 100%, they are both going to be 100% because I will make a box that will contain the footer so making the footer have 100% height and width will make it fit the box perfectly.

 # Alternate Home Page Storyboard